Willy Cohn: Biography

 Willy Cohn came from a wealthy Jewish merchant family in Breslau.
 Starting in 1906, he studied history in Breslau and Heidelberg.
 He completed his degree in 1909 with a dissertation about the Norman-Sicilian fleet, which was published in Breslau in 1910.
 Cohn took the examination to qualify as a gymnasium teacher, although he aspired to pursue an academic career at the University of Breslau.
 He was unable to realize his plans because of discrimination against Jewish academics.
 Cohn became a teacher at Breslau's gymnasium in 1919.
 One of those students was the historian Walter Laqueur, who in 1996 called attention to Cohn's diaries.

-Despite increasing repression after the Nazis came to power, Cohn still felt connected to Germany and remained in Breslau with his second wife and two daughters.
+Despite increasing repression after the Nazis came to power, Cohn still felt connected to Germany and remained in Breslau with his second wife, Gertrud Rothman Cohn (1901-1941), and two young daughters, Susanne (1933-1941) and Tamara (1938-1941).
 In his diaries, he documented life under Nazi rule and the subsequent destruction of Breslau's Jewish community, then the third largest in Germany.
 As the persecution of Jews in Germany grew worse, the Cohns considered emigration.
 Cohn and his wife visited Palestine in 1937, but it offered no employment prospects to Cohn, who was not healthy enough to perform physical labor.
 When they wanted to flee after the Kristallnacht in 1938, it was too late; after the outbreak of the Second World War, the Nazi regime no longer allowed emigration.
-The Cohns endured the Nazi reign of terror in Breslau; they were arrested on November 21, 1941 and deported to German-occupied Lithuania.
-A few days later, on November 29, 1941, Cohn and his family were shot in the Ninth Fort, together with 2000 other Jews from Breslau and Vienna.
+The Cohns endured the Nazi reign of terror in Breslau; they were arrested on November 21, 1941, and deported to German-occupied Lithuania.
+A few days later, on November 29, 1941, Cohn and his family were shot in the Ninth Fort, together with 2,000 other Jews from Breslau and Vienna.
 In 2010, a plaque commemorating Cohn was unveiled on Wrocław's Market Square.
+He was survived by the sons of his first marriage with Ella Proskauer Cohn Brienitizer (1891-1943): Louis and Ernst Abraham Cohn.